 Nike Chief Executive Officer Mark Parker is focusing on the business units with the most growth potential and profitability.
-Iconix Brand Group Inc. (ICON) agreed to buy Umbro in October for $225 million in cash.
+Iconix Brand Group Inc. (ICON:US) agreed to buy Umbro in October for $225 million in cash.

 “It frees Nike up to concentrate on the healthiest piece of the business,” Matt Powell, an analyst for SportsOneSource in Scarborough, Maine.
 “Putting all of management’s attention to driving athletic footwear worldwide is a good strategy.”

 Nike rose 1.9 percent to $92.59 at the close in New York.
 The shares have dropped 3.9 percent this year.

 The company bought Cole Haan in 1988 for $95 million, including debt.
 After a year of ownership, the division had sales of $87 million.

 In the fiscal year ended May 31, Cole Haan increased revenue 2.7 percent to $535 million.
 That made up 2.2 percent of Nike’s $24.1 billion in total sales.
 The unit had 178 stores, including 109 in the U.S.

 That means the sale price was about one times that of Cole Haan’s annual revenue, which is decent considering it sold Umbro for less than what it paid in 2008, according to Paul Swinand, a retail analyst for Morningstar Inc. (MORN:US) in Chicago.

 The sales of Umbro and Cole Haan come after the units had a combined loss of $43 million before interest and taxes in fiscal 2012 and would lose as much as $75 million if owned for all of fiscal 2013, the company has said.